The Red Book

 If that's not you, no hard feelings.

 But if it is?
 Welcome.
-Let's build something.
+Let's get to work.